-Ugandan fintech startup, Numida secures $2.3M seed round from MFS Africa
+Ugandan fintech startup, Numida secures $2.3M seed funding from MFS Africa

-Ugandan fintech startup, Numida has announced the close of its $2 million seed round led by MFS Africa, with participation from DRK Foundation, Equilibria Capital and Segal Family Foundation and other angel investors.
+Ugandan fintech startup, Numida has announced the close of its $2 million seed round led by MFS Africa.

 The startup plans to use this new funding to aggressively expand its services in Uganda and launch itself in a new market, most likely the West African region.
 It is believed that the startup favours Ghana for its expansion plans because the country shares some corollaries with Uganda, such as the rate of mobile money penetration and issues with traditional financial service providers.